RDixonCodes/RDixonCodes/README.md

-- 👋 Hi, I’m Rickie Dixon
-- 👀 I’m interested in all things architecture related, learning more about coding and new experiences.
+- 👋 Hi, my name is Rickie Dixon.
+I'm a graduate of the Coding Dojo bootcamp full stack software developement program with concentrations in Python, MERN and Java.
+Besides coding my other interest are architecture and skateboarding.
+Before coding I was in the architecture program at the University of South Florida.
+One of my favorite architects is Santiago Calatrava.
+His structures combine precise engineering with a tasteful touch of artistic balance.

-- 🌱 I’m currently learning whatever I can get my hands on.
+- I’m currently learning whatever I can get my hands on, but lately I've been diving deeper into React and it's associated libraries.
+It has been fun seeing what all these different tools can do and how they can be used in different ways with eachother.

-- 📫 How to reach me rhdixon79@gmail.com
+- Feel free to contact me @

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RDixonCodes&layout=compact&theme=dark)